teateatea/heartbreaker/Characters/a) Creating a New Character.md

 ##### ***c) Note Attack Bonus (AB)***
 <!-- Your Level Progression table lists your Attack Bonus. -->
-Note this bonus as your Attack Bonus, indicating your skill at hitting opponents in combat.
+Note this Bonus as your Attack Bonus, indicating your skill at hitting opponents in combat.

 [[Fighter#Attack Bonus|If you are a Fighter, you have a Deed Die instead of an Attack Bonus.]]